OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

     - item2
 ```

-Variables can be set for `foo:bar:1` with a value `qux` which will update the value of the second element in the array or sequence to be `qux` like so:
+Variables can be set for `foo:bar:1` with a value `qux` which will update the value of the second element in the array or sequence to be `qux`, like so:

 **Replaced Array Index Hierarchical JSON**
 ```json